holaphil/garbarnation-aab73/content/pages/episodes/the-hoffrosehaus.md

 seo:
   title: 'GarBar tour of The HoffRoseHaus in Maplewood, NJ'
   description: >-
-    When the COVID-19 pandemic hit, Steve decided it was finally time to transform their two car garage in Maplewood, NJ into something more useful, a GarBar.
+    When the COVID-19 pandemic hit, Steve Rosenthal decided it was time to transform their two car garage in Maplewood, NJ into something more useful, a GarBar.
   extra: